czl9707/notes-n-writings/Python Async Tests.md

 ## Why run tests async?

-When we discuss asynchronism in the context of unit tests, the answer is fairly straightforward.
-Unit tests come with their test isolation principle, which means each unit test should be executed in its own controlled environment, dependencies should not be shared across different tests.
-Thus, the default behavior of most unit test framework are executing tests in certain order sequentially.
+When we discussing asynchronism in the context of unit tests, the rationale fairly straightforward.
+Unit tests follow test isolation principle, which means each unit test should be executed in its own controlled environment, with no dependencies  shared across different tests.
+Thus, the default behavior of most unit test framework are executing tests sequentially in a predetermined order.

-But things become a bit different when it comes to integration tests, especially system tests.
-Different from unit tests, system tests are usually testing againt an actually running system, to verify the system or a certain part of it is working as expected, while unit tests are more focused on the behavior of a certain code block inside test environment is matching our expectation.
-As of 2025, Most of software systems are handling concurrency in some way, systems are allowing multiple things happening in the same time, 'sharing' becomes the nature.
-Therefore, forcing system tests to be executed one at time is not necessary anymore.
-That's probably why library like Cucumber and playwright, they support concurrency out of box.
+However, the situation differs when it comes to integration tests, particularly system tests.
+System tests are typically against an actively running system, to verify that the functionality of the system or a component of it is working as designed.
+Unit tests, by contrast, are more focused on the behavior of a certain code block inside controled test environment.

+As of 2025, Most of software systems handles concurrency in some form, allowing multiple operations to occur simultaneously -- 'sharing' becomes the nature.
+Therefore, forcing executing system tests sequetially is no longer necessary.
+That's probably why library like `Cucumber` and `Playwright` support concurrency out of box.
+From this perspective, test concurrency should mirror the concurrency model of the system being tested--sequential tesing of concurrent systems creates an unnecessary contraint.

 ## Concerns when Running Tests Concurrently